adhithyan15/learning-monorepo/code/design-docs/build-system.md

 * BUILD_windows - Windows OS specific build instructions

 If an operating system other than the one specified is found, the build file is simply skipped.

+### V3 Update
+Windows provides a number of challenges.
+So, for many things, I might first start building on linux and mac and then come back to Windows.
+But I currently have to two separate BUILD files for linux and mac.
+So, I am introducing a new BUILD file with a prefix called `BUILD_mac_and_linux`.
+The build system will detect this and use the logic in the file to build both mac and linux.